 Scope of the Sponsor

-Officers: Sponsor Chair, Vice Chair(s), Recording Secretary, Executive Secretary, Treasurer
+Officers: Sponsor Chair, Vice-Chair(s), Recording Secretary, Executive Secretary, Treasurer

-Members: for all, name, e-mail address, affiliation and membership status.
+Members: for all, name, e-mail address, affiliation and membership status (e.g., voting member, non-voting member, etc.)

-4.4 Membership public list
+4.8 Membership Public List

-This clause shall not be modified except to include or delete the optional bracketed text.
+This clause shall not be modified.

 A current and accurate Sponsor membership list shall be maintained.
-The membership list may be posted on the Sponsor web site and may be publically distributed.
+The membership list may be posted on the Sponsor web site and may be publicly distributed.
 The membership list shall be limited to the following:

 Title of the Committee and its designation